-Look for general information about the assessment process and specific ITERS-3 resources.
+Look for general information about the assessment process and specific FCCERS-3 resources.
 These resources may offer ideas about what to focus on or to supplement ideas you were already considering.
 Check out the answers to the Frequently Asked Questions or send a new question to ncrlap@uncg.edu

-When planning for program enhancement, always consider the unique features of the classroom and facility such as ages and abilities of the children enrolled, the number of teachers in the classroom, and overall goals and/or philosophy.
-Programs may also seek advice from their DCDEE Child Care Consultant, local CCR&R and/or Smart Start Partnership TA Specialists, a Child Care Health Consultant, or other child care agencies.
+When planning for program enhancement, always consider the unique features of the program such as ages and abilities of the children enrolled, the provider(s), and overall goals and/or philosophy.
+Programs may also seek advice from their DCDEE Child Care Consultant, local CCR&R and/or Smart Start Partnership TA specialists, a Child Care Health Consultant, or other child care agencies.